 Although landlords buy rental property with the hope of turning a profit, sometimes things don’t always work out as planned.
 When your expenses exceed the income on your rental property, you may be able to claim a rental loss.
 Before you can claim the loss, you’ll need to determine whether it’s rental income or business income.
 Both are treated differently for tax filing purposes.

 One of the most frustrating parts of being a landlord is tenants who don’t pay their rent on time.
-If you have rental losses from rent you are unable to collect after repeated attempts, you can deduct those losses from your gross rental income; this is done on Form T776, Statement of Real Estate Rentals.
+If you have rental losses from the rent you are unable to collect after repeated attempts, you can deduct those losses from your gross rental income; this is done on Form T776, Statement of Real Estate Rentals.
 To be able to claim this deduction, your tenants must owe you rent at the end of the tax year, the rent must have been uncollected during the tax year, and you must include the rent in your income.
 Be sure to provide the CRA with proof you were unable to collect the rent, such as a notice to creditors or letters to your tenants asking for the rent.